hackbinghamton/CybersecurityWorkshop/sql-injection/introToSQLInjections.md

 ### Specific Solutions
 Let's zero in on the two points made above and discuss how exactly developers can better prevent SQL Injection vulnerabilities from existing in their applications.

 One solution is using a whitelist of accepted user input as opposed to a blacklist or no regulation of input at all.
 While a blacklist can be useful in preventing certain inputs from being executed by attackers, it is far safer to use a whitelist.
-This is because using a whitelist will allow you as the developer to add accepted inputs, which means anything outside of the whitelist will not work.
+Using a whitelist will allow you as the developer to add accepted inputs, which means anything outside of the whitelist will not work.

 Assume, for example, that the input in the login form above whitelisted the use of alphanumerical characters (A-Z, 0-9).
 This means the attacker is extremely limited in their means of performing an SQL Injection attack.
 The same would not be true if a blacklist with `--` characters was made instead, because there are far more ways to perform attacks that are not inclusive to the use of the comment operator.